pedro-alves-ferreira/ebu-list-sdk/README.md

 # Usage

-ebu-list-sdk uses [lerna](https://github.com/lerna/lerna) to manage multiple npm packages in the same repository.
+`ebu-list-sdk` uses [lerna](https://github.com/lerna/lerna) to manage multiple npm packages in the same repository.
+It has been tested with `nodejs` v12.

 - Bootstrap: